tvoboril/private-docker-registry/README.md

 # Private Docker Registry

+This is a project to use the official docker registry 2 image to create a private docker registry with an Amazon S3 backedn with a Redis Cache.
+This does not cover ingress etc into a cluster.
+I would suggest using an nginx load balancer with cert-manager and acme certs so you don't have think about it much

 ## Simple Deployment
 To deploy a single node private docker registry (port 5000) with an Amazon S3 backend and a Redis cache on a Kubernetes Cluster: